 Participants will receive a certificate of participation.
 In the case of co-authored papers, please note that only one author may participate in the Workshop for a given paper.

 There will be approximately 15-20 competitively allocated spots in the Workshop.
-Notification of acceptance will be made by 1 April 2023.
+Notification of acceptance will be made in March/April 2024.
 These spots will be awarded on the basis of the quality of the paper submitted to the SASE main conference, as assessed by the ECW Committee and Faculty.
 Additional criteria for ranking papers receiving the same quality assessment include PhD status, academic status, and co-authorship.
 In particular, priority will be given to:

 PhD students closer to their defense;